mjames-upc/awips-docs/docs/cave/ncp-perspective.md

 ![image](../images/image_21.png)

+---

-# Multi-Pane Display                                         1
+## Multi-Pane Display

-Another feature of AWIPS II CAVE in the realm of data selection is the addition of a configurable multi-pane display.
+The NCP includes a configurable multi-pane display.
 As seen in the figure below, selecting the "Multi-Pane" check box extends the GUI window and displays additional options.

 ![image](../images/image_22.png)